Skip to contents

 year_to NULL End year, inclusive; NULL = no upper bound

-max_workers 4L Parallel Chromium browsers for county scraping
+max_workers 4L Parallel Chromium browsers for county and precinct scraping

 include_vote_methods FALSE If TRUE, also return vote-method breakdown tables